Ragan's PR Daily Awards 2016

 How To Enter

 On the entry form, be sure to include a thorough synopsis explaining the purpose and scope of your project.
 We ask that the synopsis be at least 1,000 words (max: 1,250 words) and include the following sub-headings (when applicable):

 - Strategy and tactics

 - Evaluation: success, results or ROI

-Supporting documents that can't be uploaded to the system and offline entries should be mailed to:
+Supporting documents that can't be uploaded to the system should be mailed to:

 316 N. Michigan Ave., Suite 400

 Are the awards open to organizations outside of the United States?